rickzx98/fluid-chains/README.md

 # Fluid-chains

-Just a simple way to process actions in sequence.
+Just a simple way to run asynchronous functions in sequence.

 ## Getting Started